Frequently Asked Questions (FAQ)

 - Traffic signalization upgrades.

 - New signs and pavements markings.

-Why is it necessary to resurface Eglin Parkway now?
+Why was it necessary to resurface Eglin Parkway?

 Florida taxpayers have a significant investment in the state's transportation infrastructure.
 Protecting this investment, through proper maintenance of highways and bridges, is a primary mission of the Florida Department of Transportation (FDOT).